Colaberry/keymaster/README.md

 ## To Use

  1. You'll need a directory to store output.
-You can create this directory anywhere you want in your system.

     ```bash
     mkdir certificates